actano/cop-stylesheets/README.md

 ## Preliminary Roadmap

+We will update this roadmap as we go along.

 - [ ] gather [reading material][material] about different methodologies
 - [ ] read and group the [reading material][material]
 - [ ] meet to discuss application to our project